 Plating Kapton® (PI)

 Using our highly controlled Surface Activation® technology, we can plate Kapton® (PI) for both functional and decorative purposes.
-When preparing the plastics to be plated, no abrasive blasting or chemical erosion is needed.
+When preparing the plastics to be plated, no abrasive blasting or chemical erosion is needed, ensuring that there is no dimensional change to your part.

 Why Use Kapton® (PI)?